 My advice for wild camping would remain the same regardless of what area of the UK or world that you choose to camp.
 There are legalities regarding permissions, in the UK wild camping is only officially allowed in Scotland and on Dartmoor in England.
 In parts of the Lake District wild camping is tolerated but I’d advise seeking out further information on any National Park websites before visiting.

 As a rule I always abide by the ethos of Leave No Trace (LNT)….
-Leave No Trace in my humble opinion is the most important attitude to have when spending time outdoors, whether that be camping or hiking.
+Leave No Trace in my humble opinion is the most important attitude to have when spending time outdoors, whether that be while camping or hiking.
 I try to have as little an impact as possible on my surroundings and with this in mind I would say the following….

 I always carry out what I take in, that means no litter at all.
 Litter seems to be a big issue in certain parts of the UK and I often leave with more than I arrived with as I pick up any rubbish I see.

 I never have open fires in any National Park and only do so on other land where I have permission.
 I have seen the aftermath of fires up on the moors and in dry areas like Australia as they can get out of hand quickly.
-The moorland in the Peak District can get very dry in summer and fires have devastated vast areas of land in recent years.
+The moorland in the Peak District can become very dry in summer and fires have devastated vast areas of land in recent years.